wiheto/esfmri_connectivity/esfmri_connectivity/preprocessing/goodvoxel_masks/README.md

 `docker run -u esfmri -v $(pwd):/home/esfmri/ -t esfmri python -m esfmri_connectivity.preprocessing.goodvoxel_masks.create_mask`

-This will create the masked frankenstein atlas in `masks` for each subject.
+This will create the masked smörgåsbord atlas in `masks` for each subject.
 Voxels that are marked as "bad" are not included in the parcellation.
 If 50% of the voxels are marked as bad, the parcel is removed.
 This also creates a `parceldelete_report.tsv` saying how many parcels were deleted from each subject/task combo.

 The final contents of this, are example.png and example.svg which were manually made by looking at two different subjects to see how well the parcellation overlaps with a single volume of the BOLD data.